Socorro dove

-The Socorro dove (Zenaida graysoni) is a dove that is extinct in the wild.
+The Socorro dove or Grayson's dove (Zenaida graysoni) is a dove species which is extinct in the wild.
 It was endemic to Socorro Island in the Revillagigedo Islands off the west coast of Mexico.
-The last sighting in its natural habitat was in 1972.
-There are not more than 200 and probably fewer than 100 purebred birds in captivity.
-A reintroduction program is in the early stages of preparation.
+The last sighting in its natural habitat was in 1972 and it survives only in captivity.
+A reintroduction program is being prepared.

-It is a close relative of the mourning and eared doves, particularly the former and was at one time considered a subspecies.
+It is a close relative of the mourning and eared doves, particularly the former, and was at one time considered a subspecies.
 In captivity, it hybridizes with the former and almost all privately owned birds as well as several of the captive breeding program birds are known or strongly suspected to be hybrids.
 These are excluded from the reintroduction program as there is evidence of unique adaptations in the Socorro species.
 The scientific name commemorates Zénaïde Laetitia Julie Bonaparte and the American ornithologist and artist Andrew Jackson Grayson.

 Description

 The Socorro dove is a medium-sized, principally terrestrial dove with long legs for a zenaida dove.
 It is 26.5–34 cm long and weighs 190 g on average.
 In overall color pattern, it agrees with its relatives.
 It is considered to be a stronger-colored insular representative of the mourning dove.
 The male is deep cinnamon on its head and underparts, with an ear streak like its relatives.
 The nape is blue-grey and the neck has an iridescent pink patch, most prominent after moult.
 The upperparts are rufous brown.
 Female and juvenile coloration is slightly duller.
 The most conspicuous differences from the mourning dove, darker coloration and more well-developed feet, were useful amid the dark lava rock and the shady forests of its island home, where native mammalian predators were absent but constant threats from red-tailed hawks and great frigatebirds were present.
 The advertising call begins with a disyllabic coo, followed by three single calls, and ends with another disyllabic coo: "Coo-oo, OO, OO, OO, Coo-oo".
-Each of these 5 elements takes a little less than one second.
+Each of these five elements takes a little less than one second.

 The arid and fairly barren Clarión Island, some 400 km west of Socorro, has an endemic subspecies of the mourning dove, Zenaida macroura clarionensis.
 These birds are roughly intermediate in appearance between the Socorro dove and the mainland mourning doves.
 It is highly likely that they represent a later colonization by mourning doves (rather than earlier stock), which evolved its phenotype independently from but in parallel with the Socorro birds.
 This would mean that predation by great frigatebirds is significant enough to select towards a cryptic darkening of the plumage, as these are the only predators of Z. m. clarionensis.
 On a semidesert island such as Clarión, birds would be expected to evolve towards lighter plumage, to better withstand the heat and lack of reliable freshwater sources, in accordance with Gloger's Rule.